 Trenton, NJ 08650-0068

-Mercer County's Cultural and Heritage Commission is committed to enriching the lives of County residents through the promotion of art, cultural and historic programming.
-It does so by supporting existing County-based arts and history organizations as well as offering special cultural events and supporting exhibition opportunities for local artists.
+Mercer County's Cultural and Heritage Commission works to enrich the lives of County residents and visitors through the promotion of art, cultural and historic activities and sites by supporting County-based arts and history organizations, as well as by offering special cultural events for the public and opportunities for local artists.

 Programs and services are offered through the Mercer County Division of Culture & Heritage, the government arm of the Commission.
-The Division partners and works with local arts, history and cultural groups, civic and governmental organizations, and public and private educational institutions annually.
-The Division offers two grant programs for local non-profits: a Local Arts Program Grant, offered through a State/County Block Grant Partnership from the New Jersey State Council on the Arts (NJSCA) with funding from the National Endowment of the Arts; and a Mercer County History Regrant program, offered with support from the New Jersey Historical Commission.
+The Division offers two grant programs for local non-profits: a Local Arts Program Grant, offered through a State/County Block Grant Partnership from the New Jersey State Council on the Arts (NJSCA) with funding from the National Endowment of the Arts; and a Mercer County History Regrant program, offered in partnership with the New Jersey Historical Commission.

-The Division sponsors two annual cultural festivals: Teen Arts and the County's Cultural Festival.
-It also supports an annual Mercer County Artists show and a biennial Mercer County Photo exhibition.
+The Division hosts two annual cultural festivals: Teen Arts and the County's Cultural Festival.
+It also sponsors an annual Mercer County Artists exhibition and a biennial Mercer County Photo exhibition.
 It partners with the County's Office on Aging in offering the annual Mercer County Senior Art Show, and administers the statewide New Jersey Senior Citizen Art Show as a co-sponsor with the NJSCA.
 "Purchase Award Winners" from the Mercer County Artists and Photo shows become a part of the County's Permanent Art Collection, on display at the McDade Administration Building in Trenton.
 The Division also distributes a free quarterly newsletter highlighting local events, opportunities and cultural news, and also assists with many of the County's Special Projects involving Mercer County's arts, history and cultural offerings.

 Contacts for annual/biennial events: